 They may come with freebies, rewards or promotional offers

 Credit cards can sometimes bring added bonuses such as airmiles, reward points, and cashback.
-You can find out more about reward credit cards here.
 Some cards also offer lengthy 0% introductory periods on balance transfers or purchases, giving you the opportunity to pay back what you owe over time without being hit by steep interest charges.

 What are the disadvantages of using a credit card?